Step 1: MyRIC

-You need to go over to Safety and Security to obtain your Campus Card.
-You can contact Safety and Security at 456-8201.
+You need to go to the RIC Department of Safety and Security to obtain your Campus Card.
+You can contact the RIC Department of Safety and Security at 456-8201.

 Your classroom assignments are listed in MyRIC.
-If your classroom is a technology-enhanced classroom, you will gain access using either your Campus Card or a security token.
+If your classroom is a technology-enhanced classroom (eClassroom), you will gain access using either your Campus Card or a security token.

 ID Card access

 When you are assigned to an eClassroom with card access, you do not have to request room access.
 Your card should be pre-programmed for classroom access.
-If you have difficulty entering a room controlled by Campus Card, please report your problem to the USS Helpdesk at Ext 8803 or the Campus Card Office.
+If you have difficulty entering a room, please report your problem to the USS Helpdesk at Ext 8803.

-Tokens are issued by the Office of Security and Safety (where you obtained your parking permit).
-Before you can obtain your token at Security, your Department Chair needs to email Frederick Ghio (Director for the Security and Safety Department) letting him know what e-classroom or lab that your teaching in.
+Tokens are issued by the RIC Department of Security and Safety.
+Before you can obtain your token, your Department Chair needs to email Frederick Ghio (Director for the RIC Department of Security and Safety) and let him know what eClassroom or teaching lab that you are teaching in.

-To access locked rooms within your department or school, please see your Department Chairperson or the Deans Office to request access and keys.
+IMPORTANT: To access locked rooms, within your department or school, please see your Department Chairperson to request access and keys.

 If you haven't already been given a MyRIC/RIC email/network account contact the Help Desk 456-8803 or email email@example.com and ask for information about your account.